“Essential self-reliance will come to many…through related efforts of head, hand and heart.”

 When the Royko children, 3 girls and 4 boys, were little, they would help their mother smooth and polish the woodenware.
 Then John, alone or with the children would peddle them around the countryside to sell.
 This enterprise, together with careful farming of the land, increased the year’s cash income and made it possible to meet payments on the farm during the depression years.
 Mr Royko also makes straw seats for his chairs (an upholsterer, too!) binds his fence pickets together with wild grapevines, makes his own beehives of straw and perpetuates many other rural practices of the Old World.”

 I feel a connection with John Royko, who had survival skills making beautiful things for the home.
 This property is fresh and useful again.
-I cleared many of the overgrowth, tilled for vegetable and flower gardens and restored the machine shop.
-The 500 square foot studio now has 6 insulated windows, a new door, a floating wood floor over the concrete, a ceiling with lights and this summer I finished a wall for full length shelves.
+I cleared much of the overgrowth, tilled for vegetable and flower gardens, and restored the machine shop.
+The 500 square foot studio now has 6 insulated windows, a new door, a floating wood floor over the concrete, a ceiling with lights, and this summer I finished a wall for full length shelves.
 My sample books are organized, and I can find my supplies.
-These improvements could not have been possible without the help, and tools, of my dearest friend Len Morneau, who is not only a master craftsman, professional house painter but generous and patient beyond expectation.
+These improvements could not have been possible without the help, and tools, of my dearest friend Len Morneau, who is not only a master craftsman and professional house painter, but generous and patient beyond expectation.
 My love and gratitude are impossible to express.